Mystery, Babylon (Rev. 17)

 Time Period #5 (1299 to 1449 AD): Head #5

-= Council of Electors (1299 to 1449 AD): An elite group of princes who elected emperors.
+Head #5 = Council of Electors (1299 to 1449 AD): An elite group of princes who elected emperors.
 Papal power over secular matters declined sharply during the reign of Pope Boniface VIII (1294-1303) who pushed rulers too far.
 When he refused to recognize the Council's election of Albert I of Germany, Albert and King Philip IV of France made a treaty against him in 1299.
 Council members had been electors in name only, but now gained authority and independent control over elections, exercising the real power over the crown.
 Religious and political councils became popular, trumping the monarchial power of popes and kings.
 This spurred on revolts from papal domination, occurring in Germany (Louis the Bavarian), England (Wycliffe) and Bohemia (Huss).
 The revolts, internal schisms and Ottoman threats were primary topics of ecumenical councils.
-The major concern of the Council of Basle (1431 - 1449) was reuniting with eastern Christianity so military aid could be sent against the Ottomans of the 5th Trumpet.
-(See more information on Head #5
+The major concern of the Council of Basle (1431 - 1449) was a last failed effort to reunite with eastern Christianity so military aid could be sent against the Ottomans of the 5th Trumpet.
+(See more information on Head #5.)

 Time Period #6 (1449 to 1840 AD): Head #6